ezgitek/departmental-GPA/README.md

 # Departmental Average Calculation Tool

-This is a simple tool for calculating department-based averages for Boğaziçi Unversity Students.
+This is a simple tool for calculating department-based averages for Boğaziçi Unversity students.

 ### Program Execution
 You need Python2.7 in order to run this program.
 Fire up the terminal and type: